Teen Adventure Camps

 Transformative Adventures for Teens in the Great Outdoors

 Teen Adventure Camps are the perfect introduction to the world of high adventure outdoor recreation in America’s great Northwoods.
-These camps are tailored for adventure seekers ages 12-14 and are designed to grow your camper’s character.
+These camps are tailored for adventure seekers ages 12-16 and are designed to grow your camper’s character.
 Each has a specific intensity level and run in one week durations.
-Whether your camper is a first timer or they are ready for the most physically demanding camps, we have a program that is great for your kid.
-These camps are specialized adventure programs that fill up fast!
-You’ll want to register as early as possible to secure your spot.
+Whether your camper is a first timer, or they are ready for the most physically demanding trips, we have a program that is great for them.
+Our experienced staff act as guides, facilitating high adventure with an emphasis on leadership and teamwork.

 This is the ideal trip for beginning canoeists.
 Shorelines are fully wooded with big sections of wide river, perfect for a scenic float.
 Wildlife viewing and fishing opportunities abound.
 Campers will spend 2 nights and 3 days navigating approximately 30 miles of this big, majestic river.
 Campsites are common and well maintained.
 This trip is sure to ignite your teens’ passion for outdoor adventures on Wisconsin’s waterways.
 Intensity Level 2/5.